willscott/ChromeProxy/README.markdown

 Chrome Proxy
 ===========

-This is a quick extension to toggle your chrome proxy settings from the toolbar.
+This extension provides a toggle for your chrome proxy settings.

 It's useful if you need to work with an intercepting proxy, or if you want to simulate taking your browser offline.